The Frizzled Leek

 • Vegan - this recipe is already vegan but, you could substitute maple syrup for ⅔ cup of organic sugar

 • Plastic Spoons - no popsicle molds?
-Plastic disposable spoons and a dixie cup make a great DIY mold.
+Plastic disposable spoons and a Dixie cup make a great DIY mold.

 homemade lemonade hibiscus popsicles bowl of lemons cut in half